 During the build season teams design, build, and program a LEGO MINDSTORMS robot.
 These robots are engineered to complete the Challenge missions.

 As teams ponder which missions they’re going to complete and how they’re going to do so it’s absolutely crucial that they carefully read, and reread, and reread again, and then reread one more time the Challenge Guide.
 It’s not a coincidence that the most successful teams know the rules inside and out.
-Just as important as the Challenge Guide are the FIRST Challenge Updates and South Carolina Challenge Updates.
 There’s nothing more frustrating than coming up with an apparent innovate solution to a Challenge mission only to find out from the Head Referee that the solution violates one of the rules.

 If you team needs help with the Robot Game, we’ve provided some guidance over on the FIRST LEGO League Team Resources page.
 Also, if you have any questions about a mission or scoring, please feel free to contact the State Head Referee at email@example.com.